 I’ve passed more time in the garage in the last couple of weeks than most people do in their bedrooms, but with good reason.
 The Garage Mahal has been resurrected!
 Well, if not in original form, than in spirit.
 Introducing the Garage Mahal 2.

-When I moved into my new home two years ago, the garage was finished aside from a bunch of drywall seams needing to be taped, something that could be rectified in, oh, two hours.
+When I moved into my new home two years ago, the garage was finished aside from a bunch of drywall seams needing to be taped and purchasing a garage heater or two to make it warmer, something that could be rectified in, oh, two hours.
 Or, at least, that is what my naive mind thought at the time.
 Needless to say, everything seems a whole lot easier in my mind than in actuality, and even my empirically proven formula of “take your best estimate and multiply by pi” for determining how much work would be required was way off.

 This is ultimately what I did:

 - Removed cheap shelving held up by ugly angle brackets.
 They simply did not meet my aesthetic requirements for a shrine for my vehicles.

 - Replaced two 4′ X 8′ pieces of pegboard on one of the side walls with drywall.
 Initially I had outsourced this to a guy for $11/hr, but he only got partway done.
 Then, while helping his friend remove a car’s transmission, he broke his wrist!
 So I ended up finishing this up myself along with all the following tasks.